Strengthening water system resilience with BIM and cloud collaboration

 Arcadis created 3D models to design the facility upgrades, including this model of the Basin 7 main gallery that shows a piping assembly connecting treatment trains.

 In 2016, Arcadis began the design phase of the Collins Park expansion, tackling the two new basins together with facility upgrades, including new piping to cascade raw water through an updated multistage treatment process to purify it for consumption.
 First, Arcadis needed an accurate model capturing the existing conditions of the plant.
-With data from a site survey and 3D scans, the team used ReCap to convert reality-capture data into a point cloud and created a model in Revit.
-Using Infraworks, they added GIS data for the plant’s surfaces and utilities.
+With data from a site survey and 3D scans, the team used ReCap (US site) to convert reality-capture data into a point cloud and created a model in Revit.
+Using Infraworks (US site), they added GIS data for the plant’s surfaces and utilities.

-Over the next two years, Arcadis developed 13 Revit models for the site, integrating Navisworks and its clash detection features to find and fix errors early – and prevent costly and wasteful rework in the field.
+Over the next two years, Arcadis developed 13 Revit models for the site, integrating Navisworks (US site) and its clash detection features to find and fix errors early—and prevent costly and wasteful rework in the field.
 The models were also an interactive tool for reviews with the city: “You could walk through the improvements and actually show the owner what it’s going to look like in the end,” Smith says.

 The 3D model of the effluent launder building shows water treatment equipment including skimmers to remove floating algae and weir launders to decant treated water for further filtration.